endlessm/eos-build-meta/README.md

 If an element was overridden to backport some changes and there is nothing more to get from the junction, the junctioned element and its files can be removed.

-### Local builds

-It is possible to build and deploy development-only builds of Endless OS manually.

-You'll need to set up BuildStream with the necessary plugins and their dependencies.

-You can then use the Makefile to do the following:

-  * Create fake signing keys: `make ostree-gpg`
-  * Create/update a local OSTree repo from the `eos/repo.bst` element: `make ostree-repo`
-  * Serve the repo over HTTP: `make ostree-serve`

-On the target device, add an OSTree remote pointing to that machine.
-Here's an example of how to do this on the target device.
-The GPG public key used this available in file: ``.

-    # Replace `server` with address or hostname of the machine serving the repo.
-    sudo ostree remote add dev http://server:8000

-    # Paste in public key from `files/ostree-config/eos.gpg`, then CTRL-D.
-    sudo ostree remote gpg-import dev --stdin

-You can now pull and deploy the new tree as follows:

-    sudo ostree pull dev eos-buildstream
-    sudo ostree admin deploy eos-buildstream

-If the deploy succeeds, you can now reboot the target machine into your newly built OS.